vpavlenko/study-music/research/README.md

    - also with a lot of teaching experience
 - In the past:
    - I got a BSc in Applied Math and CS at MIPT (Moscow)
-   - After that, I've studied at Skoltech, ШАД and [МКИМ](https://mcim.ru/) for some time
+   - After that, I've studied at Skoltech, ШАД and [МКИМ](https://mcim.ru/)
    - I've created [pythontutor.ru](https://pythontutor.ru/), which is a popular Python course that's used by thousands of people every day
    - I've taught:
      - [Digital Technologies at a high school](https://sites.google.com/site/vpavlenkoinf/)